VolantisDev/Launchpad/README.md

 Launchpad can handle almost any advanced launch scenario you can throw at it!

+Launchpad can be used as a game launcher itself (you can run all your launchers directly from the UI!), but what's cool is that each game launcher exists as a self-contained .exe file with the right name and icon, and you can add it right to Steam or any other platform that allows external games.

 ## Why Use Launchpad

 Let's take Steam as an example, because that was the original use case for Launchpad's creation.